marmeden/threejs_mentoring/README.md

 - Diving in ThreeJS by CJ Gammon [Youtube-video](https://youtu.be/ABV1mK1CGOY)

 ## GitHub Profiles
-Links to some inspiring user profiles in the ThreeJS community
+Links to some inspiring github user profiles in the ThreeJS community

 - [CJ Gammon](https://github.com/cjgammon)